1. Jainism was founded by__________.

 Explanation: Shvetambara monks wear simple white clothes.

-35. According to Digambaras, women:
+35. According to Digambaras, women__________.

 A) Can achieve liberation (moksha)